alexdvance/cheesewheel/README.md

 ### `init`

-This can be called to manually create a new PieSpinner instance.
+This can be called to create a new PieSpinner instance.

 ```javascript
 PieSpinner.init(config)